Same-DayLicensed

 ADHD Evaluation Components Include:

-• • Comprehensive medical and psychiatric history
+• • Complete medical and psychiatric history

-• • Detailed symptom assessment using standardized tools
+• • Symptom assessment using standardized tools

 • • Physical examination and vital sign monitoring